JJ1822/Duckhunt/README.md

 ### Background and Overview
 Duckhunt is a retro game made popular on the original Nintendo system.

-In each round you have a limited number of shots to hit three ducks flying in different patterns on the screen.
-Depending on your hit percentage at the end of each round determines if you move on to the next round.
+In each stage you have a limited number of shots to hit a certain number of  ducks flying in different patterns on the screen.
+Depending on your hit percentage at the end of each round determines if you move on to the next stage.

-Users will be able to determine the starting difficulty.
-Then after each successful round the speed of the ducks will increase.
+Users will progress through each stage if they have the hit count of 70% or higher.
+As they progress each stage will have increasingly faster ducks and/or more ducks.

 ### Functionality & MVP

 In Duckhunt, users will be able to:
-- [ ] Pick difficulty
 - [ ] Hear shots, misses, and hits(using howler.js library)
 - [ ] Start, pause, restart, and reset game
-- [ ] Progress thru different levels
+- [ ] Progress thru different stages

 This project will also include:

-- [ ] Modal to give game rules and initial difficulty.
+- [ ] Modal to give game rules and a start button.

 ### Wireframes